 See the chapter headings at the bottom of this page, representing my various journeys and reveries.

-About me: I’m the author of sixteen books and over 200 articles, curricular pieces, reviews, essays, and poems, plus contributions to ten other books.
-I’m currently working on a manuscript of poems on religious and small town themes; please pray for the success of this project!
+About me: I’m the author of eighteen books and over 200 articles, curricular pieces, reviews, essays, and poems, plus contributions to ten other books.

-Some of my study books, like What Do Other Faiths Believe (2003), What About Religion and Science?
+My two new books are the Lenten Bible-study book, Walking with Jesus through the Old Testament: Devotions for Lent (Westminster John Knox Press, 2015) and the poetry chapbook Dreaming at the Electric Hobo (Finishing Line Press, 2015).
+Several of my books, like What Do Other Faiths Believe (2003), What About Religion and Science?
 (2007), You Gave Me a Wide Place (2006) and Exploring the Mystery of God (2001), are available at Cokesbury.com and Amazon.com.
 A curriculum for which I was principal writer, Faithful Citizen, is available at Logos Productions.
-For about fourteen years I served on the writing-research team of the weekly curriculum FaithLink, about which I continue to spread the word as a excellent way to apply the Bible to contemporary issues.
+For about fifteen years I served on the writing-research team of the weekly curriculum FaithLink, about which I continue to spread the word as a excellent way to apply the Bible to contemporary issues.

 All original material on this site is copyright 2009-2014 by Paul E. Stroble.
 The header photograph, taken by my wife Beth in 2011, is a stone from an ancient synagogue at Capernaum, perhaps depicting the Ark of the Covenant.